codebar/manual/_posts/2014-12-12-mailing-list-policy.md

 title:  "Mailing List Policy"
 ---

-Codebar is a non profit dedicated to promoting diversity in the technology/software development industry.
+codebar is a non profit dedicated to promoting diversity in the technology/software development industry.
 We encourage active involvement in the tech community and are keen to communicate information to our students that would benefit their education.

 We have a dedicated mailing lists for our students, as well as a weekly email inviting people to the next event.
 If you would like to offer something we would love to hear from you but ask you adhere to the following principles: